 Potential downside to condo ownership:

 - Adjoined units.
 Unlike a detached home, homeowners who live in condos typically share at least one common wall with a neighbor.
 Some units have neighbors above, below and beside.
 This is all well and good if you have quiet neighbors who keep the same hours as you.
 But if your neighbors are noisy and/or active when you’re trying to sleep, it could become a quality-of-life issue.

 - Association dues.
 This could be viewed as both a pro and a con.
 When buying a condo in Seattle, you’ll likely end up paying association dues each month.
 This could add hundreds of dollars to your monthly housing expense.
 The upside, as mentioned earlier, is that these dues could reduce or eliminate the maintenance you have to do.
 But it’s an added cost you have to consider.

 - Rules and restrictions.
 When you own a home, you have more flexibility when it comes to home improvements, additions, remodeling and the like.
 But when you buy into a condo project, you’ll likely encounter more restrictions.
 Some people would view this as a disadvantage to buying a Seattle condo.

 Many of these pros and cons are a matter of lifestyle.
 If you’re a busy urbanite who eschews property maintenance and prefers to live within walking distance of downtown attractions, a condominium might be the best option for you.
 If you like a little more space around you and don’t mind some occasional yardwork, you might be better off buying a detached home in an outlying neighborhood or subdivision.

 Seattle Condo Market Is Stable

-Whether the market will cool significantly over the coming months remains to be seen.
+What the market will inevitably do over the coming months remains to be seen.
 That said, buyers should be prepared to move quickly when they find the right unit.

 Get Pre-Approved to Increase Your Chance for Success